 Your introduction should help your reader with the context and purpose of your literature review.
 Tell your reader:

-- the scope of your review e.g. what points you will include and what methods/limitations you used to find readings.
+- The scope of your review, e.g. what points you will include and what methods/limitations you used to find readings.

 The body paragraphs of your review will contain your review of the literature relevant to your research topic.
-To write your body paragraphs you will need to synthesise your reviewed readings, so that there is a clear link between the various sources.
-You will need to critically analyse each source for how they contribute to the themes you are researching.
+To write your body paragraphs, you will need to synthesise your reviewed readings so that there is a clear link between the various sources.
+You will need to critically analyse each source and show how they contribute to the themes you are researching.

 The body might include paragraphs that focus on: